-As indicated above in "- Liquidity risks - Future equity capital requirements and additional financing", the Company may issue new shares or new equity-linked financial instruments in order to finance its development.
+As indicated above in the paragraph entitled "Liquidity risks - Future equity capital requirements and additional financing", the Company may issue new shares or new equity-linked financial instruments in order to finance its development.

 In addition, within the context of its employee and management incentive policies, the Company has consistently, throughout its history, issued or granted warrants (bons de souscription d'actions, or "BSA(s)"), stock options and free shares.
-As such, in the event that all the equity-linked financial instruments are exercised in full and that all free shares that remain subject to a vesting period are effectively acquired, 1,840,360 new shares would be issued, resulting in the dilution of approximately 5.4% of the current share capital (which represents a "fully diluted" share capital of EUR 14,376,683.20, split up into 35,941,708 shares).
+As such, in the event that all the equity-linked financial instruments are exercised in full and that all free shares that remain subject to a vesting period are effectively acquired, 1,528,000 new shares would be issued, resulting in the dilution of approximately 4.5% of the current share capital (which represents a "fully diluted" share capital of EUR 14,342,739.20, split up into 35,856,848 shares).
 The Company will continue to issue or grant new equity-linked financial instruments.